huggingface/blog/starchat-alpha.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-If you’re a software developer, chances are you’ve used GitHub Copilot or ChatGPT to solve  programming tasks such as translating code from one language to another, or generating a full implementation from a natural language query like *“Write a Python program to find the Nth Fibonacci number”*.
-Although impressive in their capabilities, these proprietary systems typically come with several drawbacks, including a lack of transparency on the public data used to train them and the inability to adapt them to your own domain or codebase.
+If you’re a software developer, chances are high you’ve used GitHub Copilot or ChatGPT to solve programming tasks such as translating code from one language to another or generating a full implementation from a natural language query like *“Write a Python program to find the Nth Fibonacci number”*.
+Although impressive in their capabilities, these proprietary systems typically come with several drawbacks, including a lack of transparency on the public data used to train them and the inability to adapt them to your domain or codebase.

 Fortunately, there are now several high-quality open-source alternatives!
 These include SalesForce’s [CodeGen Mono 16B](https://huggingface.co/Salesforce/codegen-16B-mono) for Python, or [Replit’s 3B parameter model](https://huggingface.co/replit/replit-code-v1-3b)trained on 20 programming languages.